mppeyton/Gene_expression_analysis/README.md

 # Gene_expression_analysis

-Analysis of gene expression data using R (CSCI5465):
+R scripts for the analysis of gene expression data (CSCI5465):

 Gene expression data_analysis: Statistical analysis of gene expression data using microarray and RNA-seq datasets